RobSchilderr/nextjs-native-starter/README.md

 7. To continue, I would suggest to read the [Capacitor docs](https://capacitorjs.com/docs) and [Supertokens docs](https://supertokens.com/docs/guides).

 8. Supertokens also supports [Authentication with JWT](https://supertokens.com/docs/thirdpartyemailpassword/hasura-integration/with-jwt), which makes is super easy to set up with [Hasura](https://hasura.io/docs/latest/index/), for a more broad role-based access control and an easy to use API.
 In this [Youtube video](https://www.youtube.com/watch?v=sgicweOyDyk), Rishabh Poddar (co-founder and CTO Supertokens) explains his vision.
+By combining Supertokens and Hasura (+Heroku/Render), you'd have a very competing alternative to Supabase or Firebase without being locked in.
 If anyone is interested in how to set this up, let me know on Discord and I might make another example repository.